27-Year-Old Safety – Tampa Bay Buccaneers

 Chris Conte Contract Information:

-Signed a four-year deal with the Bears in July of 2011.
+Signed a one-year contract with the Buccaneers in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Chris Conte – simply subscribe now.

 |2016 Proj||27||TB||Subscribe now to see our 2013 projections for Chris Conte|

 Age is determined on September 1st of each season.

 |Snap Count||Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.

 Chris Conte: Past News Updates ( ▲ View most recent update )

 There was no outlook written for Chris Conte.

 Conte was added this offseason in free agency as a veteran presence to help guide what is otherwise a complete youth movement.
 Conte started 52 games over his four years with the Bears and recorded 43 tackles and three picks in 12 games last season.
 The departure of Dashon Goldson should open the door for Conte to compete with Bradley McDougald, D.J.
 Swearinger and Major Wright for a starting safety spot.